kojix2/bio-twobit/README.md

 hs1  = Bio::TwoBit::Hs1.new
 ```

 Adding a new reference genome is easy.
-Add [here](https://github.com/ruby-on-bioc/bio-twobit/blob/main/lib/bio/twobit/references/template.erb) the id of the genome you want to use.
+Add the id of the genome you want to use [here](https://github.com/ruby-on-bioc/bio-twobit/blob/main/lib/bio/twobit/references/template.erb).

 ```
 git clone https://github.com/ruby-on-bioc/bio-twobit